Reviews You Can Rely On

 Credit: Natalie Kafader

-With each test run, the long hair wrapped around the brush roller, and I had to cut it out to remove it.
-Frankly, I was expecting a bit better showing here because, after all, this is a cordless stick vacuum with “pet” in the name.
-I can't help but wonder how well this vacuum would do if Shark built it with a bigger motor for more suction power.
+With each test run, the long hair wrapped around the brush roller, and we had to cut it out to remove it.
+Frankly, we were expecting a bit better showing here because, after all, this is a cordless stick vacuum with “pet” in the name.

 Filtration